The Federal Government revealed in November 2018 that 40 million Nigerians suffer from one form of mental disorder or the other.

 In 2003, another bill for the establishment of Mental Health Act was introduced by Sen. Ibiabuye Martyns-Yellowe and Sen. Dalhatu Tafida.

-The bill protects the rights of persons with mental disorders, ensure equal access to treatment and care, discourage stigma and discrimination and set standards for psychiatric practice in Nigeria.
+The bill protects the rights of persons with mental disorders, ensure equal access to treatment and care, discourage stigma and discrimination and set standards for psychiatric practice in Nigeria, in fact, those suffering from certain disorders have the option of looking up to alternative treatments, such as the use of CBD oil and other CBD products (learn more at i49.net/massachusetts).
 The bill makes provisions for access to mental healthcare and services, voluntary and involuntary treatment, accreditation of professional and facilities, law enforcement and other judicial issues for people with mental illness, Mechanisms to oversee involuntary admission and mechanism to implement the provision of Mental health Legislations.

 The bill was withdrawn in April 2009 but re-introduced in 2013 to the National Assembly by Hon.
 Samuel Babatunde Adejare and Hon.
 Solomon Olamilekan Adeola.
 However, it is yet to be passed into law.